koin4dapp/koin4kontrak/README.md

 (Source: https://bzdww.com/article/130403/, last access 8 June 2019)

-Attack to our session seed is possible even though the table are not added to the ABI file, but advanced attacker can write smart contract to read it directly from the blockchain.
-They would typically create a struct and typedef similar to our singletone table, and read it using their smart contract.
+Attack to our session seed is possible even though the table are not added to the ABI file, but advanced attacker can write a smart contract to read it directly from the blockchain.
+They would typically create a struct and typedef similar to our singleton table and read it using their smart contract.
 The code snipped:

 ```
 struct similarobj {